Bahamas Bound From Toronto In February

 We were surprised to realize that it had been 5 years since we had last been Bahamas bound.
 Arriving at the Lynden Pindling International Airport, we walked through the new terminal.
 It was great that we were no longer deplaning on the tarmac in this southern destination.
 We were whisked along the new airport highway to see the vastly changed Cable Beach skyline!

 Right beside Rob’s condo, the Baha Mar resort was being finished .
 This new resort spread over several buildings would offer a wide range of new accommodations (from rooms to condos).
 It would offer a greatly refreshed new casino.
-Along with the new buildings, the resort had done major work on the beach.
+This is great for all of those Casino SEO Services since the casino would need to go online to create some attraction.
+But, along with the new buildings, the resort had done major work on the beach.
 Tn tons of soft white sand had been added and a new pier built.
 An improved new underwater eco-reef was starting to draw fish.
 We spent many days wandering along the new Cable Beach strip and beach.
 We walked from the condo down to the Melia for our Starbucks iced frappuccino treat!

 February Festivities in Nassau, Bahamas